Montivagant970/Portfolio/README.md

 # Portfolio - Kelton Jay Hevelone
 The present repository is a collection of the various projects and tools that I have developed for my coursework at the Free University of Bolzano/Bozen and my internship at Eurac Research.

-### Internship:
-* **ELANtranscriber.py** : tool to scrape speaker annotation data from ELAN (.eaf) files.
-* **prep4finetune.py** : tool to prepare audio data for finetuning the Whisper LLM by chunking and creating preliminary transcriptions in CSV files.
-* **YouTubeScraper.py** : tool (class) to scrape audio and video data from YouTube, extract embedded subtitle text in the video, and prepare audio/text from videos for finetuning the Whisper LLM.

 ### Coursework:
 * ***Artificial Intelligence:***
   * **minesweepersolver.ipynb** : notebook with a solver for Minesweeper using z3 based on SMT, developed as an exercise for Artificial Intelligence.